GDGB-ALGO/GDGB-ALGO.github.io/README.md

-# TGB-Seq Website
+# GDGB

-This is the website for the [TGB-Seq Benchmark](https://openreview.net/forum?id=8e2LirwiJT).
+This is the website for the GDGB.